Morgan Stanley nears full ownership of China ventures with stake buys - News Break

 Morgan Stanley nears full ownership of China ventures with stake buys

-Morgan Stanley (MS.N) is buying stakes put up for sale by its partner in their China securities and mutual funds joint ventures for about $150 million, according to a statement by the partner, moving towards full ownership of the businesses.
+HONG KONG, May 28 (Reuters) - Morgan Stanley is buying stakes put up for sale by its partner in their China securities and mutual funds joint ventures for about $150 million, according to a statement by the partner, moving towards full ownership of the businesses.

 Outright ownership could allow foreign banks to expand their operations in the multitrillion-dollar Chinese financial sector, and better integrate them with their global businesses.

-Morgan Stanley's partner Shanghai Chinafortune Co (600621.SS) said on Friday it is selling a 39% stake in Morgan Stanley Huaxin Securities and its entire 36% stake in Morgan Stanley Huaxin Fund Management Co to the Wall Street bank through the Shanghai United Assets and Equity Exchange.
+Morgan Stanley’s partner Shanghai Chinafortune Co said on Friday it is selling a 39% stake in Morgan Stanley Huaxin Securities, and its entire 36% stake in Morgan Stanley Huaxin Fund Management Co to the Wall Street bank through the Shanghai United Assets and Equity Exchange.

 The deal, which still requires regulatory approval, means Morgan Stanley will own 90% of the securities joint venture – which houses the bank’s mainland investment banking and trading businesses – while Chinafortune will maintain a 10% stake.